 It is negative 6 degrees outside.
 Thankfully I have a remote starter in the car.
 I always wondered if I would use this thing.
 Living in San Francisco never had a use for it.
 Now I realized it’s importance.
-No snow was predicted in the next week, and albeit cold temperatures, the weather outlook was good.
+The forecast did not predict snow in the upcoming week, and albeit cold temperatures, the weather outlook was good.
 We decided it was safe to head North, into Alberta and up the Icefields Parkway.
 Driving for hours up the famous Icefields Parkway, it’s not clear whether it earned the name because you are driving through stretches of glaciers, or because we literally are driving on ice.
 For nearly 200 miles.

 Top 15 Things To Do in the Canadian Rockies in the Winter